serfegyed/ExtendScript-Extended/JSON/README.md

 ## Limitations

 - This polyfill focuses on providing basic JSON serialization capabilities and not fully replicate all features of the native JSON.stringify method found in modern JavaScript environments.
-- Specifically, it may not handle all edge cases or advanced features such as custom toJSON methods, space argument for pretty-printing, JSON.parse 'reviever' function, etc.
+- Specifically, it may not handle all edge cases or advanced features such as custom toJSON methods, space argument for pretty-printing, etc.
 - The polyfill does not support undefined, Function, Symbol, Map, Set, WeakMap, WeakSet, or any non-JSON data types.
 Attempting to serialize these types will result in them being omitted or replaced with null.
 - Circular references in the object to be serialized will cause an error, as JSON does not support them.
 - The performance of this polyfill may be slower than native JSON support in environments that provide it.
 However, it offers a viable solution for environments without JSON support.